What is a Tailor’s Bunion or Bunionette?

 What causes a bunionette?

-Similarly to a bunion, there are no single definitive causes but, some people are genetically predisposed to developing them.
+Similarly to a bunion, there are no single definitive causes or a Tailor’s bunion or bunionette.
+Some people are genetically predisposed to developing them.
 We also know that repetitive trauma to a bone stimulates extra bone growth which increases its size.